project-meucci/thimm.github.io/docs/Farmerama/Rhonda-sherman-the-worm-farmers-handbook.md

 ---
-title: Rhonda Sherman: The Worm Farmer's Handbook
+title: Rhonda Sherman The Worm Farmers Handbook
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2019-11-14)